 Three dancers—Holly Hwang Belshaw, Katherine Files and Jenna Kulacz from the company EMERGE125, fluidly choreographed by Tiffany Rea-Fisher—serve as a chorus, further reflecting the energy and nuances of the story.

 Through its writing, acting and staging, “Memnon” is a triumph.
-And a perfect fit for the Getty Villa’s annual outdoor classical theatre production, in an amphitheater on a verdant hillside overlooking the ocean, beside halls that house ancient artifacts even from the time of Troy—where the whole world seemed to converge in a war in which every human emotion played a role.
+And a perfect fit for Getty Villa’s annual outdoor classical theatre production, in an amphitheater on a verdant hillside overlooking the ocean, beside halls that house ancient artifacts even from the time of Troy—where once the whole world converged in a war in which every human emotion played a role.

 “Memnon” continues at the Getty Villa, 17985 Pacific Coast Hwy., Pacific Palisades, through Sept.
 28, with shows Thursdays, Fridays and Saturdays at 8pm.
 Tickets range from $45 to $55; $40 for students and seniors.
 Visit Getty.edu for tickets and information.
 Run time is 80 minutes with no intermission.